What do I need to know before I travel?

 Yellow Fever Pre-vaccination Checklist

-The National Travel Health Network and Centre (NaTHNaC) and Public Health Scotland (PHS) have produced a yellow fever pre-vaccination checklist that should be completed by all those considering yellow fever vaccine.
+The National Travel Health Network and Centre (NaTHNaC) and Public Health Scotland (PHS) have produced a yellow fever pre-vaccination checklist that should be completed by all those considering receiving yellow fever vaccine.

-The pre-vaccination checklist has been produced in interactive PDF format to give users the option of completing and saving the document electronically, instructions on how to download and use the yellow fever pre-vaccination checklist can be found here:
+The pre-vaccination checklist has been produced in interactive PDF format to give users the option of completing and saving the document electronically; instructions on how to download and use the yellow fever pre-vaccination checklist can be found here:

 Yellow Fever Vaccine